Revealing the Parallel Multilingual Learning within Large Language Models: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the National Science Foundation of China (No.62276056), the Natural Science Foundation of Liaoning Province of China (2022-KF-16-01), the Fundamental Research Funds for the Central Universities (Nos.
-N2216016, N2216001, and N2216002), the Yunnan Fundamental Research Projects (No. 202401BC070021), and the Program of Introducing Talents of Discipline to Universities, Plan 111 (No.B16009).
-The authors would like to thank Chi Hu and Erfeng He for their advice.
+N2216016 and N2316002), the Yunnan Fundamental Research Projects (No. 202401BC070021), and the Program of Introducing Talents of Discipline to Universities, Plan 111 (No.B16009).
+The authors would like to thank Yunhe Gao, Chi Hu, Erfeng He, and anonymous reviewers for their advice.